Forgotten Chicken. Remember that?

 - 1 lb. boneless skinless chicken breasts

-- Make the condensed soup: combine the chicken broth and ½ cup of the milk in a large saucepan.
+- Make the sauce: combine the chicken broth and ½ cup of the milk in a large saucepan.
 Bring to a low boil.
 Meanwhile, in a small bowl, whisk the flour and seasonings into the milk until a smooth, thick mixture forms.
 Pour the flour and milk mixture into the saucepan over low heat and stir continuously, whisking as the mixture simmers.
 Continue to simmer and stir/whisk until the mixture is smooth and thick, 5-10 minutes.

 - Preheat the oven to 375 degrees.
 Generously butter a 9-inch square baking dish – it really sticks to the sides.